How To Keep You and Your Guests Safe on Thanksgiving

 7. Cook the Thanksgiving Turkey Thoroughly

-To avoid foodborne illness, you should use a food thermometer to make sure your turkey has an internal temperature of 165 degrees before you serve it.
+To avoid foodborne illness, you should cook your turkey thoroughly and use a food thermometer to make sure it has an internal temperature of 165 degrees before you serve it.
 In the same way, you should reheat any side dishes you cooked in advance until they have an internal temperature of 165 degrees.[7]

 Other steps you can take to mitigate the risk of food poisoning on Thanksgiving include:[7]